 These improvements will lead to happier users, as pain points will be resolved earlier leaving users feeling empowered and more invested in the app/service, knowing their feedback is valued.
 This is also a great tool to improve business performance as it can decrease the time from writing the feedback to implementing the change.
-This occurs when the feedback is channelled to the right decision makers, who can respond to issues in real time or within a few hours.
+This occurs when the feedback is channelled to the right decision-makers, who can respond to issues in real-time or within a few hours.

 For us at Sandfield, our goal is for continuous improvement of Mainfreight’s warehousing system to the benefit of its users.
 The best endorsement of our success is that we have integrated in-app surveys into all of our software for Mainfreight as a standard.

-Daniel Kocks is a Sandfield solutions developer with 15 years development experience.
+Daniel Kocks is a Sandfield solutions developer with 15 years of development experience.
 He enjoys gathering business requirements, coming up with designs and solutions and implementing the solutions in .Net, SQL and related technologies.

-When not working out best methods of improving the user feedback loop, Daniel Kocks enjoys spending time with family, going to the movies and playing video games.
+When not working out the best methods of improving the user feedback loop, Daniel Kocks enjoys spending time with family, going to the movies and playing video games.